Use of Non-Uniform Sampling (NUS) in 2D NMR

 Non-Uniform Sampling (NUS) has found increasing use in small molecule 2D NMR in recent years.
 The NUS

-provides the simple steps you may take to set up a 2D experiment with NUS under Bruker Topspin or IconNMR.
+with little time penalty.
+This instruction provides the simple steps you may take to set up a 2D experiment with NUS

-For further reading about the history and applications of NUS in NMR, refer to
+under Bruker Topspin or IconNMR.
+For further reading about the history and applications of NUS in NMR,

 the literature references below.